 Volunteer Team Updates

 Each quarter we hold a sociable Volunteers Team Update.
-In the winter, spring and autumn this takes the form of a gathering at Millbrooke House with drinks nibbles, an update from the CEO and Volunteers Manager and some live entertainment.
-These sessions, usually held on Tuesdays between 4.30pm and 6.30pm, are a relaxed and relaxing way for Volunteers to remain abreast of all of the news, plans and developments at Sight for Wight, whilst enjoying the opportunity to socialise together.
+In the winter, spring and autumn this takes the form of a gathering at Millbrooke House with drinks nibbles, an update from the CEO and Volunteers’ Manager and some live entertainment.
+These sessions, usually held on Tuesdays between 4.30pm and 6.30pm and relaxing way for Volunteers to remain abreast of all of the news, plans and developments at Sight for Wight, whilst enjoying the opportunity to socialise together.
 Each summer we celebrate our volunteers with a themed party in their honour that we all greatly look forward to.
 RSVP Invitations are sent to each of our volunteers – perhaps you would like to join us?